okterok/manager-readme/README.md

 # README for Margaret L Gourlay
-_A guide to me as a manager_
+_A guide to me as a manager of managers -- I'm now a Director_

 ## What is this?
-Inspired by [this article](https://hackernoon.com/12-manager-readmes-from-silicon-valleys-top-tech-companies-26588a660afe), this document is meant to give the reader a window into who I am as a manager and how I commit to helping my team(s).
+Inspired by [this article](https://hackernoon.com/12-manager-readmes-from-silicon-valleys-top-tech-companies-26588a660afe), this document is meant to give the reader a window into who I am as a manager of managers, now that I'm a Director of engineer.
+With this, I hope to give insights around how I commit to helping my teams.
 This document will (and should) evolve and I welcome all feedback.
 There is a PDF version of this available upon request.

 ### A little bit about me
 * 3 cats (Hyperion & Nyx & Casper) ![cat](http://media.tumblr.com/tumblr_m7qbssgqiz1qmuulg.gif) ![cat](http://media.tumblr.com/tumblr_m7qbssgqiz1qmuulg.gif) ![cat](http://media.tumblr.com/tumblr_m7qbssgqiz1qmuulg.gif)
-* 2 kids (boys, 13 & 14)
+* 2 kids (boys, 13 & 15)
 * Degree in Pure Mathematics, minor in CS
 * 16+ years in software, doing QA and managing engineering teams
 * Live in Boulder, CO